-Binding of Rac1/CDC42 to IQGAP1 is regulated by phosphorylation of IQGAP1 at two sites (Ser-1441 and -1443) Detailed kinetic analysis (25.26.41). showed that phosphorylation at Ser-1443 led to decrease in the affinity of human IQGAP1 for Rac1 and CDC42 (27).
-To test if LGR5 regulates IQGAP1-Rac1 interaction through modulation of IQGAP1 phosphorylation, we probed the level of phospho-IQGAP1 with an anti-phosphoserine antibody (no antibody specifically against Ser-1441 or Ser-1443 of IQGAP1 is available (42)).
-Overexpression of LGR5-WT in HEK293 cells led to drastic decrease in the level of phospho-Ser (pSer) of IQGAP1 when compared to vector cells (Fig. 6D).
-Remarkably, LGR5- $\Delta$ C which does not increase cortical F-actin, did not alter the levels of pSer of IQGAP1 (Fig. 6D).
+against Ser-1441 or Ser-1443 of IQGAP1 is available (42)).
+Overexpression of LGR5-WT in HEK293 cells led to a drastic decrease in the level of phospho-Ser (Ser(P)) of IQGAP1 when compared with vector cells (Fig. 6D).
+Remarkably, LGR5- Δ C, which does not increase cortical F-actin, did not alter the levels of Ser(P) of IQGAP1 (Fig. 6D).
 Follow-up co-IP analysis confirmed that IQGAP1 showed increased binding to actin and Rac1 in HEK293 cells (Fig. 6E).
-To examine if the decreased level of pSer of IQGAP1 in LGR5 cells is due to inhibition of phosphorylation or enhancement dephosphorylation, LGR5 and vector cells were treated with PMA for 10 min which induces IQGAP1 phosphorylation at Ser-1441/1443 and their pSer levels of IQGAP1 were compared.
+To examine whether the decreased level of Ser(P) of IQGAP1 in LGR5 cells is due to inhibition of phosphorylation or enhancement of dephosphorvlation, LGR5 and vector cells were treated with PMA for 10 min, which induces IQGAP1 phosphorylation at Ser-1441/ 1443, and the Ser(P) levels of IQGAP1 were compared.
 As shown in Fig. 6F, no difference was seen between LGR5 and vector in response to PMA treatment, suggesting that LGR5 did not inhibit acute phosphorylation of IQGAP1 by PKC.
-To confirm that the detected phospho-IQGAP1 signal was specific for Ser-1441/-1443 phosphorylation, we generated an IQGAP1 mutant with both serines changed to alanine (SKS→AKA).
-As shown by IP in Supplementary Fig. S2B, no signal was detected with the mutant IQGAP1 while IQGAP1-WT showed a strong signal following PMA treatment.
-These results suggest that LGR5-induced decrease in IQGAP1 phosphorylation at Ser-1441/-1443 was probably due to increased dephosphorylation.
+To confirm that the detected phospho-IQGAP1 signal was specific for Ser-1441/1443 phosphorylation, we generated an IQGAP1 mutant with both serines changed to alanine (SKS \rightarrow AKA).
+As shown by IP in supplemental Fig. S2B, no signal was detected with the mutant IQGAP1, whereas IQGAP1-WT showed a strong signal following PMA treatment.
+These results suggest that the LGR5-induced decrease in IQGAP1 phosphorylation at Ser-1441/1443 was probably due to increased dephosphorylation.

-Knockdown of LGR5 in colon cancer cells leads to loss of IQGAP1-associated Rac1/actin and disruption of cytoskeletal structure.
+Knockdown of LGR5 in colon cancer cells leads to loss of IQGAP1-associated Rac1/actin and disruption of cytoskeletal structure

 The LoVo colon cancer cell line is mutated in the tumor suppressor and Wnt inhibitor APC and expresses high levels of LGR5 and IQGAP1 (39).
-Microarray data of this cell line in the CCLE database showed no expression of RSPOs (43), which we confirmed by RT-qPCR analysis.
+Microarray data of this cell line in the Cancer Cell Line Encyclopedia showed no expression of RSPOs (43), which we confirmed by RT-quantitative PCR analysis.
 LoVo cell lines stably expressing two independent LGR5 shRNA constructs, shLGR5-86 and shLGR5-89, along with vector control were generated.
-Both shRNA constructs yielded ≥90% reduction in LGR5 as verified by WB and ICC (Fig. 7A-B, top panel).
-A LoVo cell line stably expressing an IQGAP1 shRNA (shIQGAP1-85) which we used previously in lung cancer cell lines (11), was also generated and loss of IQGAP1 confirmed by WB (Fig. 7A).
+Both shRNA constructs yielded a \geq 90% reduction in LGR5 as verified by WB and ICC (Fig. 7, A and B, top panel).
+A LoVo cell line stably expressing an IQGAP1 shRNA (shIQGAP1-85), which we used previously in lung cancer cell lines (11), was also generated, and loss of IQGAP1 was confirmed by WB (Fig. 7A).